numbat70/clyde/_docs/Content/02-SUP_RISK.md

 ---

 ## Types of Risk
-- Generic
+- Generic (always the same)
-- Site Specific
+- Site Specific (specific to the location)
-- Dynamic
+- Dynamic (need to be assessed on the day and continuously during the activity)

 and these can be
 - Qualitative (Enough, Too much etc...)